acxf-forks/valks-game/.github/CONTRIBUTING.md

 - Methods should follow PascalFormat
 - Try to keep accessor and mutator methods at bottom of classes.
 ### Comments
+Start comments with `/*!` so Doxygen can recognize them.
 ```cs
 /*!
  * This is a function.